 Mindstorm for one hour and write down all the good questions you can ask them.
 Select 7 to 12 best questions which will give you consistent answers.

-You can do it in several ways, but I will select just two of them which are best (for my opinion):
+You can do it in several ways, but I will select just two of them which are the best (in my opinion):

-- Interview in person 5 to 15 of your competitors’ customers.
-If you live in a big city, try to find their meetups or some other things where they are gathering (Do your research!).
+- Interview 5 to 15 people of your competitors’ customers.
+If you live in a big city, try to find the best gathering places.
+(Do your research!).